MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/xamarin.md

 ## Adjust the log level

-You can control the amount of log messages that show up from Mobile Center in the console.
+You can control the amount of log messages that show up from App Center in the console.
 Use the `LogLevel`-API to enable additional logging while debugging.
 By default, it is set to `ASSERT` for the App Store environments and `WARN` otherwise.

 To have as many log messages as possible, use `LogLevel.Verbose`.